The Department of Education’s goal is to ensure that all students have meaningful access to the curriculum.

 How Can I Make a Referral?

-- Works to ensure that IEP teams consider current AT and AEM when determining the needs of a student.
+- Works to ensure that IEP teams consider current AT when determining the needs of a student.

 - Works to ensure that assistive technology mandates are provided on a complete and timely basis and consistently used and supported to enable the student to achieve their academic goals.